5 dangers your dog must avoid in your yard

 High efficiency often comes from new, strong and very active chemical compounds.
 A big wave of all-natural enzymatic products have appeared and these are the gardening products you should lean towards.
 They normally should not ruin your dog or grass but they will still manage to get most chores successfully completed.

-For these garden supplies in particular, I would highly recommend reading as many reviews as possible and see how customers’ dogs reacted to these.
+For these garden supplies in particular, it is highly recommended to read as many reviews as possible and see how customers’ dogs reacted to particular ones.

 Dangers for dogs in a yard have different origins: